mole99/greyhound-ihp/README.md

     - Provides a reset signal which is asserted during reconfiguration
   - 1x CPU_IRQ
     - 4x Interrupt request lines to the CPU
+  - 1x OBI_PERIPHERAL
+    - Interface to the SoC (Open Bus Interface)
+    - Custom peripheral
-  - 4x CPU_IF
+  - 1x CUSTOM_INSTRUCTION
-    - Interface to the CPU/SoC
+    - Interface to the CPU
-    - Custom instruction extension or peripheral
+    - Custom instruction extension

 The FPGA can configure itself from an SPI Flash from any of 16 different slots, or receive the bitsream via SPI.
 The CPU can also trigger a reconfiguration or provide the bitstream directly.